Customs declaration: Sweden

 The Swedish Customs Service handles the customs imports and exports for Sweden.

 United Kingdom

+Border Force is a British law enforcement command within the Home Office, responsible for frontline border control operations at air, sea and rail ports in the United Kingdom.
+Previously part of the UK Border Agency which was replaced in 2013 by UK Visas and Immigration which now manages applications for people who want to visit, work, study or settle in the UK.

-The UK Border Agency handles customs in the United Kingdom.
-The UK Border Agency works with HM Revenue and Customs.
+Border Force works with HM Revenue and Customs.
 HMRC's Customs Declaration Service (CDS) is replacing the long-standing CHIEF system of customs declaration.

+Post Brexit, the Northern Ireland Protocol came into effect on 1 January 2021, which was subsequently revised under The Windsor Framework, a legal agreement between the European Union and the United Kingdom which adjusts the operation of the Northern Ireland Protocol.

-When the Northern Ireland Protocol comes into effect on 1 January 2021, the Customs Declaration Service will also be used for declarations on goods movements to or from Northern Ireland, including goods moving from Great Britain to Northern Ireland, but other customs declarations will continue to use CHIEF pending a longer-term move to the CDS.
+The Customs Declaration Service is also used for declarations on goods movements to or from Northern Ireland, including goods moving from Great Britain to Northern Ireland, but other customs declarations will continue to use CHIEF pending a longer-term move to the CDS.
 HMRC explains that "CHIEF is a reliable and robust platform" but "its age means it can’t easily keep pace with new technology".